ZinnyEdmund/Todo-List/readme.md

 ```
 ## Future Enhancements

-- 📌 Svae todos to a file/database
+- 📌 Save todos to a file/database
 - 📌 Add a CLI interface
 - 📌 Implementing a web UI